A Maca and Blueberry Smoothie Recipe for More Testosterone and Higher Libido

 Blueberry smoothies are delicious but this special recipe for increasing testosterone and raising libido is far more than just something nice to drink.

-Let’s have a look at what’s in this testosterone boosting smoothie and why each of them is so good for proper hormone function and a healthy libido.
+Let’s have a look at what’s in this testosterone boosting smoothie and why each of them is so good for proper sex hormone function and a strong and healthy libido.